Home > Hidden Collections > Apply for an Award

 To determine whether the content you wish to digitize fits within the program’s scope, see Frequently Asked Questions, below.

-For questions that are not answered below or in the Applicant Handbook, check the answers provided during our Applicant Webinar or Q&A Session.
 Still need help?
 Contact CLIR’s Grants Team at hiddencollections@clir.org.
 During open application periods, CLIR staff are available and ready to help via email.

 Your project fits within the scope of this program if

-If you’ve confirmed all of the above statements, you may be a good fit to this program.
+If you’ve confirmed all of the above statements, you may be a good fit for this program.
 If not, we encourage you to explore our Related Funders to see if one of those offers a program that may be a better fit.
-Any additional questions about eligibility or project design can be directed to hiddencollections@clir.org
+Any additional questions about eligibility or project design can be directed to hiddencollections@clir.org.

 This program’s focus is the creation of digital representations of unique content that will deepen public understanding of the histories of people of color and other communities and populations whose work, experiences, and perspectives have been insufficiently recognized or unattended.
 CLIR is committed to projects that contribute to the public good, using methods that are thoughtfully designed, sustainable, and prioritize community-centered access.